Mount Meru

-Mount Meru (Sanskrit/Pali: मेरु)—also known as Sumeru, Sineru or Mahāmeru—is a sacred, five-peaked mountain present within Hindu, Jain and Buddhist cosmologies, revered as the centre of all physical, metaphysical and spiritual universes.
+Mount Meru (Sanskrit/Pali: मेरु)—also known as Sumeru, Sineru or Mahāmeru—is a five-peaked sacred mountain present within Hindu, Jain and Buddhist cosmologies, revered as the centre of all physical, metaphysical and spiritual universes.
 It is professed to be located at the junction of the four great cosmic continents—Pubbavideha Dīpa, Uttarakuru Dīpa, Amaragoyāna Dīpa and Jambu Dīpa.
-Despite not having a clearly identified or known geophysical location, Mount Meru is, nevertheless, always thought of as being either in the Himalayan Mountains or the Aravalli Range (in western India).
 Mount Meru is also mentioned in scriptures of other, external religions to India, such as Taoism—which was influenced, itself, by the arrival of Buddhism in China.

-Many Hindu, Jain and Buddhist temples have been built as symbolic representations of Mount Meru.
+Many Hindu, Jain and Buddhist temples have been built as symbolic representations of Mount Meru, such as Angkor Wat in Cambodia.
 The Sumeru Throne (须弥座, xūmízuò) style is a common feature of Chinese pagodas.
 The highest point (the finial bud) on the pyatthat, a Burmese-style multi-tiered roof, represents Mount Meru.